Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 ## Time-Brightness Schedule

-A time-brightness schedule is used as one of the three lamp-control patterns, each of which defines lamp brightness in mutiple time periods accurate to second.
+A time-brightness schedule is used as one of the three lamp-control patterns, each of which defines lamp brightness in multiple time periods accurate to second.
 It also can be applied in a scenario.

 > **Note**: Time -brightness schedules are intended for the server systems with controllers that are always online.
-Otherwise, define and use a contingency plan to make suer controllers offline (most of the time) and their lamps can function on schedule.
+Otherwise, define and use a contingency plan to make sure controllers offline (most of the time) and their lamps can function on schedule.

 ### Add a Schedule